v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## Microsoft Edge fails to start the microphone

 When users using Microsoft Edge the microphone can fail to start, thus not being usable to interact with Microsoft Edge in HoloLens.
-This known issue is related to the version of the Microsoft Edge app, please don't reflash your device to an earlier version as this won't fix this issue.
+This known issue is related to the version of the Microsoft Edge app.
+Don't reflash your device to an earlier version as this doesn't fix this issue.

 ### Who is affected?